BerniHiros/BernieHirosIT1025/Lab2/readme.md

 The difference between 64 and 32 bit data pathways refers to the number of bits of data transferred in a clock cycle.
 Having such a CPU today that runs on a 32 bit is unlikely.
 Intel started making 32-bit processors in the 80386 range way back in 1985; it was selling 64-bit processors by 2001.
 The main difference between 32-bit processors and 64-bit processors is the number of calculations per second they can perform.
 This then will affect the speed at which they can complete tasks.

 ##ALU and the Control Unit
 ##CUP, Input & Output
 ##Logic Gates and Circuits
 ##IEEE

 ##Data Representation

+##Data Representation: Numeric Conversions

+Base ten system is what we learned to count on our fingers and toes at a young age.
+Also known as the decimal system, it uses the decimal point to separate whole numbers from decimal fractions.
+The base ten system consisting of 10 digits to show all numbers 0,1,2,3,4,5,6,7,8,9 using place value.

+Binary, the prefix gives you a hint of a two coefficient.
+Utilizes only the numbers “0 and 1”.
+These are the recognized digits for computers O = off and 1 = on.
+The value of each place is twice the value of the previous place.  (ex* 2, 4, 8, 16, 32, 64, 128) To evaluate a binary number’s decimal equivalent, multiply each number by its place value and add all the results together.

+Hexadecimal is a simpler way for human operators to utilize binary.
+A single place value in hexadecimal represents four bits of memory.
+When you double that two places represents eight bits, or one byte.
+Hence, you’ll see hexadecimal used to represent the value of memory registers.
+The bit sizing makes it easier to read than a string of ones and zeros.

+##Data Representation
 ##Numeric Conversions
 ##Hexadecimal Color Representation